f1sty/mnemonic_slugs/README.md

 # Mnemonic Slugs

 Mnemonic Slugs is an Elixir library that generates easy to remember slugs.
-It uses a word list curated by Oren Tirosh.
-The original site and word list can be found [here](http://web.archive.org/web/20100105040244/http://tothink.com/mnemonic/index.html).
+It uses a slightly enhanced word list curated by Oren Tirosh as part of his mnemonic encoding project.

+A fork of the original project can be found [here](https://github.com/devshane/mnemonicode).

 ## Installation